 5) Have sex.
 Grab your lover and get to it!

 6) Practice relaxation exercises.
 Meditation, acupuncture, massage therapy, deep breathing and walking in nature are just a few ways you can develop a deeper connection with yourself and de-stress.
+If you want to properly de-stress, you could Visit this website and buy some marijuana products to try before doing your meditation or deep breathing activities.
+Marijuana is a really popular way to make yourself feel more relaxed and I think it would work brilliantly to put you in a chilled-out mindset before your exercises begin.

 8) Drink more water.
 This ensures that essential nutrients that help with combatting stress are circulated, while you’re well hydrated.